-Take a look at some of the frequently asked questions below.
-If you have any further questions please get in touch with us by emailing firstname.lastname@example.org
+Take a look at these below and if you have any further questions please get in touch with us by emailing firstname.lastname@example.org

 How long is a normal College day and how many lessons will I have per day?

-The College day starts at 9.00am and finishes at 4.30pm, with lessons being 45 minutes long.
-Sometimes lessons may be 90 minutes if you are doing a practical activity.
+The College day starts at 9.00am and finishes at 4.30pm, with lessons being 90 minutes long.
 You may also find that you do not have a lesson at some points during the day and so this would provide time for private study in the learning areas around College.
 For subjects such as Hospitality or Hair & Beauty, you may find that you are required to be in College beyond the end of the normal College working day if you are involved with events or services in our facilities open to the general public.

 How big are the class sizes?